Digimentr/.github/profile/README.md

 # Digimentr
-Digimentr provides an online solution to anyone who organises logistics by cutting their red tape and improving the speed of the processsing of information.
+Digimentr provides an online solution to anyone who organises logistics by cutting your red tape and improving the speed of the processsing and sharing of information.

 ## More Information
 👀 See [digimentr.com](https://digimentr.com) for more information about our solution.